CERT-Polska/n6/docs/src/install_and_conf/opt/optional_agreements/api.md

 # _n6 Portal_ Backend API

-## Overview

 With the implementation of _Agreements_, two new endpoints were introduced: `/agreements` and `/org_agreements`, along with some changes to the `/register` endpoint.

 ## `/agreements`

-Description: returns a list of all agreements and their contents.
+- Description: returns a list of all agreements and their contents
-Methods: `GET`
+- Methods: `GET`
-Authentication required: no
+- Authentication required: no
-Parameters: none
+- Parameters: none
-Possible HTTP responses:
+- Possible HTTP responses:

-- **200 OK** - agreements list in JSON format
+    - **200 OK** -- _Agreement_ data list (in JSON format)
-- **403 Forbidden** - client is _not_ authenticated
-- **500 Internal Server Error** - error in backend API
+    - **500 Internal Server Error** -- error in backend API

 Example output: